step-/find-n-run/usr/share/doc/findnrun/preference.md

     # Search pattern must match from the leftmost character.
     # Ignored for category search.
     SEARCHFROMLEFT=false
-    # Search pattern is a POSIX Basic regular expression.
-    # Applied also to comment search and category search.
-    SEARCHREGEX=false
     # Enforce case-dependent searching.
     CASEDEPENDENT=false
     # Main window geometry, no default.